KirkDJohnson/Wireshark/README.md

 <br />
 <h2>Description</h2>
-This lab I analyzed a known malicious packet capture on the exploit Log4J and was able to able to identify the exploit in clear text, and check to see if the server responsed to the attacker, i.e opened a command and control (c2) channel confirming that the exploit was successful, which was not the case.
-My approach to this was to initally see who (what IP addresses and where they were from) was communicating with the target server.Then it was crucial to determine whether the server that was attacked (198.71.247.91) begun any nre connections
+This lab I analyzed a known malicious packet capture on the exploit Log4J.
+Due to the traffic in capture using http and not https (Hyper Text Transfer Protocol...[Secure] encrypts data after the TCP handshake making it unreadable unless in possession of the decryption key) I was able to identify the exploit in clear text.
+Once the attack was idenfitied I checked to see if the server responsed to the attacker, i.e opened a command and control (c2) channel confirming whether or not the exploit was successful; which was fortunately not the case.
+Once it was clear the attack was unsuccessful I conducted threat intelligence/research to learn more about attack.
+My approach to this was to initally see who (what IP addresses and where they were from) was communicating with the target server.
+Then it was crucial to determine whether the server that was attacked (198.71.247.91) begun any new outbound connections.

 <h2>Utilities Used</h2>